Durian: Folk medicine

 In Malaysia, a decoction of the leaves and roots used to be prescribed as an antipyretic.
 The leaf juice is applied on the head of a fever patient.
 The most complete description of the medicinal use of the durian as remedies for fevers is a Malay prescription, collected by Burkill and Haniff in 1930.
-It instructs the reader to boil the roots of Hibiscus rosa-sinensis with the roots of Durio zibethinus, Nephelium longan, Nephelium mutabile and Artocarpus integrifolia, and drink the decoction or use it as a poultice.
+It instructs the reader to boil the roots of Hibiscus rosa-sinensis with the roots of Durio zibethinus, Nephelium longana, Nephelium mutabile and Artocarpus integrifolius, and drink the decoction or use it as a poultice.

 Southeast Asian traditional beliefs, as well as traditional Chinese food therapy, consider the durian fruit to have warming properties liable to cause excessive sweating.
 The traditional method to counteract this is to pour water into the empty shell of the fruit after the pulp has been consumed and drink it.
 An alternative method is to eat the durian in accompaniment with mangosteen, which is considered to have cooling properties.
 Pregnant women or people with high blood pressure are traditionally advised not to consume durian.